 In Kenya, more adventurous youngsters might enjoy camping and riding camels with Masai warriors.
 Namibia or South Africa, meanwhile, offer self-drive options that allow you to explore the bush and its wildlife at your own (or your children’s) pace.
 South Africa is also an excellent destination for younger children, with malaria-free areas including Addo, Madikwe and the Eastern Cape.

-Then, concluding a safari with a relaxing break on the beach (perhaps in Kenya or on Zanzibar‘s white sands) can be the perfect ending to an unforgettable family adventure.
+Concluding a safari with a relaxing break on the beach (perhaps in Kenya, Malawi, Mozambique or on Zanzibar’s white sands) can be the perfect ending to an unforgettable family adventure.

 How to plan a family safari